 - clothing allowance enhancement of up to $1,920 per year,

 - school supplies enhancement of up to $500,

 - extra-curricular enhancement of up to $400, and

 - social programming with staff, Five/Fourteen foster parents, and other LGBTQ2S youth with our agency and from the community.

-We currently have available parent-model foster homes, in Windsor, London, Hamilton, Toronto, Stouffville, and we will have homes available this fall in Kingston, and soon in the Ottawa area.
+We currently have available family foster homes, in Windsor and London.
 Five/Fourteen completes modified Homestudies, and we provide CASs with a two-page resource profile of homes for matching purposes.
 We’re also happy to provide Fast-Track and Child Welfare check authorizations prior to placement, at a Society’s request.

 To find out whether we can provide a home for a youth in your care, fill out our referral form** and we will be in touch.
 Or, contact Lou at 1-814-514-0514 x105, Monday through Friday, 8:30am to 4:30pm, or anytime via email at email@example.com.

 **Information provided via the Referral Form is protected, subject to Part X of the Child, Youth and Family Services Act, 2017.